ONSdigital/dpmsplit/README.md

 )
 ```

-And this gives us the output as a list of data frames.
+This gives us the output as a list of data frames.

 ``` r
 #> $internal